dinakazakevich/postman-workshop-2022/README.md

       - Simple ☑️: Set Full Name to static values
       - Simple ☑️: Set the application.id to the environment applicationId
       - Hard 💪: Add dynamic variables for First Name, Last Name -- see [Postman documenation](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) for details
-4. Create a simple PUT request to update the status of the application
+3. Create a simple PUT request to update the status of the application
-5. Create a simple DELETE request to delete the application you created in step #2
+4. Create a simple DELETE request to delete the application you created in step #2
-6. Add automatic checks to each request [Postman documentation](https://learning.postman.com/docs/writing-scripts/test-scripts/)
+5. Add automatic checks to each request [Postman documentation](https://learning.postman.com/docs/writing-scripts/test-scripts/)
       - Simple ☑️: Check the response status code 200 on each of them
       - Hard 💪: Only for GET request, Check that the `applicationId` created with POST request is actually present in the response of the GET request.
       - Hard 💪: make every request to be independent from one another.
 Hint: use pre-request scripts and tests to create and cleanup data
-7. Run the collection in Postman Collection Runner — [Postman documentation](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/)
+6. Run the collection in Postman Collection Runner — [Postman documentation](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/)
-8. Set up a Monitor for the Collection to run every hour — [Postman documentation](https://learning.postman.com/docs/monitoring-your-api/setting-up-monitor/)
+7. Set up a Monitor for the Collection to run every hour — [Postman documentation](https://learning.postman.com/docs/monitoring-your-api/setting-up-monitor/)
+8. There is a sample postman collection with Adalo public API set up in `./postman-collections/adalo-postman-collection`

 ## Running collections in command line using Newman collection runner
 1. We can also run the Postman Collection in the command line using Newman Open Source Collection Runner